The technology of oil transportation has evolved over the last century alongside the oil industry. It is generally divided into two categories:

 The unique side of our industry is the international aspect of it.
 English is the official transacting language, US dollar is the official transacting currency and market participants come from all over the world.
-To put it into perspective: it is common for an oil tanker to be owned by a company based in Greece, registered in Liberia, transporting cargoes from Middle East to China for a Swiss based shipper on a charter facilitated by a New York based broker.
-That same tanker can be insured by a UK insurer, commercially managed from Denmark, technically managed by a Singapore based company and staffed by a crewing company in India.
-That same oil tanker is generally built by Korean engineers and naval architects, financed by a German bank and will be scrapped by an Indian recycling yard.
+To put it into perspective: it is common for a vessel to be owned by a company based in Greece, registered in Liberia, transporting cargoes from Atlantic to Pacific for a Swiss based shipper on a charter facilitated by a New York based broker.
+That same vessel can be insured by a UK insurer, commercially managed from Denmark, technically managed by a Singapore based company and staffed by a crewing company in India.
+That same vessel is generally built by Korean engineers and naval architects, financed by a German bank and will be scrapped by an Indian recycling yard.
 Furthermore, there is a good chance it changed hands a few times over its lifetime and every owning company used a different set of companies – from different parts of the world – to finance, manage and insure it.

-• Oil tankers are traded over the phone.
+• Ocean going freighters are traded over the phone.
 It is not unusual to commit millions of dollars in freight over one phone call.

 • ‘Fixed’ means two parties are committed to a contract.

 • The largest tanker ever built was mt Knock Nevis – 564,763 dwt and a length of 458.45 meters.
 It was longer than the Empire State building.

 • The largest bulk carries can transport over 400,000 metric tons of cargo.

 • Measurement in barrels originated in Pennsylvanian oil fields, where oil products were stored and transported in wooden barrels.

 • The first ship built to carry oil (in barrels) was Elisabeth Watts built in 1861 in the US.